-Buy a tree for a gift.
-A birthday, fathers day, Christmas present or whatever you like.
+Gift a tree to your loved ones!
+A birthday, Father’s day, Christmas present or whatever occasion you like.
 We will do a personalised video of the tree planting for you to share.

 We planted a chicken food forest two years ago with many species of plants.
 Fallen fruit and low hanging fruit will be for chickens, middle fruit for us and the highest fruit will be for wildlife.

 Eucalyptus trees are bad for the environment and a fire hazard in Portugal.
 We have killed many areas of Eucalyptus on our farm and we would like to share with you how we kill eucalyptus trees.